biwalsh72/ncah-game/README.md

 -Download zip or clone project from Github
 -Install dependencies using command "npm install"
 -Run program using "npm start"
+-In your browser, type "localhost:3000" in the address bar

 ### Installing